-Allot Ltd. (ALLT) CEO Erez Antebi on Q1 2020 Results - Earnings Call Transcript

 Ziv Leitman

-Usually we do some edging activity for the coming four quarters.
-So, it's not 100% of our operation, but once you have changing the exchange rates for one month as it was lately, so you can audibly benefit from it, because about few operation is already covered, and it's goes both ways, if it's going up or going down.
+Usually we do some hedging activity for the coming four quarters.
+So, it's not 100% of our operation, but once you have change in the exchange rates for one month as it was lately, so you can hardly benefit from it.
+Because part of your operation is already covered, and it goes both ways, if it's going up or going down.
 So I wouldn't say that there is a significant change due to the exchange rate fluctuation.

 Alex Henderson

 Okay, so, no change because despite that decline, okay.
 One more question if I could the enterprise business the Packeteer stuff, how do you see that feathering in?
 Do you -- I mean, obviously that's -- it takes a little while for those type of programs to kick in.
 It was just announced recently.
-Is that more of a backup dynamic or would you expect it to be more of a 21 dynamic?
+Is that more of a back half dynamic or do you expect it to be more of a ‘21 dynamic?
 How does the timeline look on realization there?

 Erez Antebi

 Well, honestly, we're still looking at it and trying to figure out how it will play out.
-Look, we've had approaches from many dozens of value added resellers of Packeteer that are talking to us and discussing now how they can work with us, what are their end-users needs, what type of products, when do they need them?
+Look, we've had approaches from many dozens of value-added resellers of Packeteer that are talking to us and discussing now how they can work with us, what are their end-users needs, what type of products, when do they need them?
 And so on and so forth.
 So, we think there is a very nice potential in that deal for us, but it's -- but I don't see anything significant happening in the next few months.
 It takes some time to -- think of the end user or a small business or a large business that has a Packeteer product and this requires a swap.
 These kinds of things take time.
 So I don't see anything significant happening in the next few months, but we'll see in the next few months how the dynamics of this will play out, and we'll understand a lot better who are really these end customers.
 What are their demands, what is their timeline, et cetera?
 We're learning that as we go right now.

 Ziv Leitman

-Maybe to us while emphasizing this, we didn't buy the business of a Packeteer.
+Maybe too worthwhile emphasizing this, we didn't buy the business of Packeteer.

 Yes.